Sneha-a10/personality_quiz/README.md

 -   python-dotenv: A library for loading environment variables from a `.env` file.
 -   Google Generative AI API: Used for generating quiz questions and determining character matches.

-## Error Handling

-The application includes basic error handling for invalid theme selections and API-related issues.
-If an error occurs during the Gemini API call or result parsing, a generic error message is displayed.

-## Future Enhancements

--   Implement a more sophisticated character matching algorithm using sentence embeddings.
--   Add user authentication and store quiz results in a database.
--   Expand the range of themes and characters.
--   Improve the user interface with more styling and interactivity.
--   Implement more robust error handling and logging.

-## License

-[Choose a license, e.g., MIT License]